DouglasHeinan/tamarack-treks/README.md

 the fly was a challenge.

 * I'm extremely proud of the search engine I've built from the ground up.
-I haven't built a search engine before, so my solution was to create an application that takes a user-input string, turns that string into a list, cleans each word in the list, and iterates through every entry in the database, looking for matches.
-The application ranks the matches with a point system and arranges the list of returned results from high to low.
+I haven't built a search engine before, so my solution was to create a module that takes a user-input string, turns that string into a list, cleans each word in the list, and iterates through every entry in the database, looking for matches.
+The module ranks the matches with a point system and arranges the list of returned results from high to low.

 * I also created a program that automated the deletion of old/unnecessary image files and updated the prices of gear items featured on the site.
 This was very time consuming because I tried a number of different approaches before finding a solution.
-The solution I landed on was to create a whole new application that ran concurrently with the main app.
+The solution I landed on was to create a whole new process that ran concurrently with the main app.

 * I used this project as an opportunity to improve my CSS comprehension.
 Instead of relying heavily on Bootstrap like